NUANSA2024/Nuansa/README.md

 ### `npm run server`

 Launches only the backend server.
+You will need to add an .env folder to backend to be able to run email functions.
 Use postman to send requests to this server to test backend.

 ### `npm test`